 From St Andrews we take a pleasant drive through the rolling countryside of central Fife, with its small villages and patchwork of farms, to Falkland.
 Falkland Palace (open from April to October) dominates this old village, and was one of the main residences of the old Royal family of Scotland, the Stewarts (Stuarts).
 Aside from the palace the village is simply one of the most beautiful in Scotland with an array of old cottages and narrow winding streets.
 The village was used recently to double as old Inverness during filming of the "Outlander" series based on the books by Diana Gabaldon.
 You can take time to wander around the picturesque village or enjoy a drink in one of the villages traditional pubs or tearooms.
 Leaving Falkland we return to Edinburgh, passing Loch Leven, where Mary Queen of Scots was imprisoned by her Protestant nobility.
 And then we once again cross the Firth of Forth and return to the city centre.
 Arrive approx: 18.00.

 - Entrance to St Andrews Cathedral & Castle and Falkland Palace (Apr - Oct).

 - Transportation by top of the range Mercedes minicoach for a more personal experience with a maximum of 16 passengers on tour.

 - Forced air ventilation as standard.

 - Services of a professional driver/guide

 Departure PointRabbies Cafe, 6 Waterloo Place, Edinburgh EH1 3EG

 Rates & Dates

-The tour departs every day all year.
+This tour departs every day all year, guaranteed.

 Because we believe in time off the bus and give you opportunities to take nature walks we recommend you bring suitable clothing and footwear for your tour.
 Scotland can be a wet place!!